-In addition to the Aaltodoc publication archive, the theses may be saved in an electronic comparison repository, provided the student gives his/her consent to it.
-Saving the thesis to the comparison repository
+In addition to the publication archive, the theses may be saved in an electronic comparison repository.
+Saving the thesis to the comparison repository protects it against plagiarism, since the text of the thesis may be compared to work submitted by other students.